vegaprotocol/vega-market-sim/README.md

 Examples can be found within the `/examples` folder.
 A good one to start is `/examples/nullchain.py` which spins up a simple service and proposes a market.

+To run the example, start by running `poetry shell` if you're using poetry to activate the environment (If you're using another package manager, a similar command likely exists)

+Then, to run the example mentioned above call:
+  `python -m examples.nullchain`

+Alternatively, to run a longer and more complex scenario, run:

+  `python -m vega_sim.scenario.adhoc -s historic_ideal_market_maker_v2 --pause`

+If you've installed the console with `make ui` you can also extend this to visualise what is happening with the `--console` flag:

+  `python -m vega_sim.scenario.adhoc -s historic_ideal_market_maker_v2 --pause --console`

 ## Decimal Handling